• Skip to primary navigation

 Butter and sugar creamed together with an electric mixer in a bowl.

-Step 1: (Picture 1 above) Combine the sugar and lemon zest.
-Use your fingertips to rub the zest into the sugar.
-This intensifies the lemon flavor.
+Step 1: (Picture 1 above) Rub the lemon zest into the sugar.

-Step 2: (Picture 2 above) Cream the sugar and butter in the bowl of an electric mixer until light and fluffy.
-Add the egg, lemon zest, lemon juice, food coloring and vanilla and beat until combined.
+Step 2: (Picture 2 above) Add the butter to the lemon sugar.
+Beat with an electric mixer until light and fluffy, about 2-3 minutes.
+Add the egg and mix til incorporated.
+Add the egg yolk, lemon juice, food coloring and vanilla.

 A white bowl with flour in it.